fhiso/legacy-format/data-model.md

 ### EMIG   {#EMIG}

-An event of leaving one's homeland with the intent of residing elsewhere.
+Emigration: an event of leaving one's homeland with the intent of residing elsewhere.

 Contexts
 :   .`[INDI]`.`[EMIG]`